 There is a Reset button on the control module.
 This button is used for suspending Barbot during its working.
 Unless critical situation, better don’t play around with that button.

-Don’t forget unplug Barbot from power source after using it.
+Don’t forget to unplug Barbot from power source after using it.
 This will protect the circuit in the control module, which can prolong its lifespan.

-Don’t unplug Barbot during it is working for avoid unpredictable situation when you next time using it.
+Don’t unplug Barbot while it is working to avoid unpredictable situations when you plug in next time.

 Every time replacing the empty bottle from Barbot, remove the bottle with valve together by trigger the trick behind the valve.